 Bill Childress Elementary School in Canutillo ISD serves approximately 401 students and is located in Vinton, Texas.
 The school serves children in grades Pre-K through Fifth.
 There is a dual language program (English and Spanish) in which two-thirds of the students participate.
 All dual language sections in the school are "two-way", which means there are English dominant and Spanish dominant students in the same class.
 The campus has two full-day sections of Pre-Kindergarten.
 One section follows the Dual Language Model and the second section is taught in English.
 There are three full-day sections of kindergarten.
 There are also three first-grade sections; two are dual language, one is English monolingual.
 Second grade has one dual language section and one English monolingual section.
 There are four third grade sections, two are dual language and two English monolingual sections.
-There are four sections of fourth-grade; two are dual language and two English monolingual section.
+Grade five has three sections, two dual language sections, and one English Monolingual section.
+Bill Childress also serves #?? students in Special Education.
 There are two classrooms with students with Autism.
 We are also home to the district Elementary Behavior Intervention Classroom serving 8 students.
 The ethnic distribution in the campus is 97.01% Hispanic, 2.24% White, .25% Asian, .25% American Indian and .25% of two or more races; of these students, 97% are Economically Disadvantaged and 34% are learning English as their second language.
 At Bill Childress, 215 of the 401 students meet at least one of the criteria for at-risk of dropping out of school (54% of students are coded at-risk).